etijskens/et-micc/tutorials/TUTORIAL-1.rst

     Git_ is a version control system that solves many practical problems related to the process software development, independent of whether your are the only developer, or there is an entire team working on it from different places in the world.
-You find more information about how micc_ uses git_ in *Tutorial 4*.
+You find more information about how micc_ uses git_ in :ref:`tutorial-4'.

     Let's take a close look at the output of the ``micc create my_first_project`` command.
 The first line tells us that a project directory is being created::